-A candidate for elected office shall provide the Municipal Clerk with a typewritten, or preferably, electronic biographical information of not more than one hundred fifty (150) words, a recent photo, and an advocacy statement of not more than two hundred fifty (250) words.
+A candidate for elected office may provide the Municipal Clerk with a typewritten, or preferably, electronic biographical information of not more than one hundred fifty (150) words, a recent photo, and an advocacy statement of not more than two hundred fifty (250) words for publication on the municipal website.

-All information must be received by August 19, 2022.
+All information must be received by August 16, 2024.
+Information received after the deadline will not be published on the municipal website.